LIT-Protocol/docs/docs/sdk/authentication/session-sigs/capacity-credits.md

 ## **Deligating Access to your Capacity Credit NFT**

 Usage of your Capacity Credit NFT may be delegated to other wallets.
 To create a `Capacity Credit NFT delegation` you can do so with the following example
+Here we use the `capacityTokenId` we recieved when minting our Capacity Credit.

 ```javascript
 const litNodeClient = new LitNodeClient({